ScaledMarkets/dabl/README.md

 	often forget language nuances.
 Again, *ambiguity is the enemy of reliability*.
 * **Static analysis**: The build language **lends itself well to static analysis**, for—say—security analysis.
-	(For that to be possible, it is essential that the language is *not merely an extension of a general purpose language*.)
+	(For that to be possible, it is essential that the language is *not merely an extension of a general purpose language*, since a general purpose language would allow one to escape from the design patterns that are defined by the build language, making static analysis of intent much more difficult.)
 * **Backward compatible**: The maintainers of the build language have a high regard for **backward compatibility**, so that language changes do not contribute to the instability of build systems.
 We (Scaled Markets) plan to use a deprecation approach when